Ashfaq03/Image-Slider/README.md

 - **HTML**: For the structure of the slider.
 - **CSS**: For styling and animation effects.
 - **JavaScript**: For adding interactivity and automatic transitions.

-## Notes
-- Ensure that the images are properly sized to avoid layout issues.
-- Feel free to customize the slider design or add additional features (e.g., thumbnails or indicators).

 ## Author
 Syed Ashfaquddin